tj-django/django-migration-fixer/README.md

 ```

+> NOTE: THis also works when there are conflicts on the default branch. i.e You can run `... makemigrations --fix` on the `main` branch.

 ### Assumptions

 The final migration on the default branch would be used as the base for all subsequent migrations.